StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 job.batch "elasticsearch-restore-20210229t152530" deleted
 ```

-The indices restored are listed in the output, as well as the number of failed and successful restore actions.
+The output lists the indices restored, as well as the number of failed and successful restore actions.

 After the indices have been restored, scale up all `*2es` deployments: